dyodji/RealityCheck/README.md

 # The RealityCheckBot - A Fact-Checking Reddit Bot

 Project's aim is to bring a bit more context to comment threads of social media.
-Invoking `/RealityCheck` (or `/RealityCheck additional claim here`) will submit the parent comment or post to RealityCheck where it'll be broken down into a list of logical "claims" that can be individually validated, via fact-checking services online, and posted in an organized reply with links to relavant articles, sites etc.
+Leveraging GPT's AI senitiment analysis capabiliites eases the difficult work of matching what someone is trying to say with the string that represents their words in a comment.
+Natural Languague processing advancements allow us to distill a comments sentiment down to a list of claims.
+We can expound on those claims by finding related claims (expanding context), then using known and trusted fact-checking tools available online we can try and validate those claims and report any and all source references that may add to a claims justification.

+## Invoking /RealityCheckBot

+To invoke the bot, simply reply to a post or comment with:
+  1. `/RealityCheck` or any one of the configured triggers (e.g. /RealityCheckBot, /forReal, /furReel... see config.ini)
+  2. `/RealityCheck additional claim here` if you care to attempt to summarize the claim your self.
+In this case both the original and bot submiission claims will be researched, with priorty/emphasis given to the original.

-## Getting Started
+## Getting Started with Local Development

 To get started with RealityCheckBot, follow these steps: